EC Academy > Beginner > What is Spread in Forex? Understanding the Bid Ask Price Spread

 Simply, the spread is the ask price minus the bid price.

-Let's break down the bid ask price spread.
+Here is a breakdown of the bid ask price spread.
 In forex trading, there are always two prices:

 Most of the time, forex spreads are not fixed.
 When market activity is high and liquidity is deep, spreads are often tighter.
 However, a quote that is normally only a few pips wide can suddenly expand.
 When liquidity thins out, especially during times of sudden volatility or major news releases, spreads usually widen and it can happen very fast.
 A wider spread can increase slippage risk, entry and exit costs, and can leave less room for stop-losses.